itaysk/agentfile/docs/tutorial.md

       write the result into a zip file called `greeting.zip`.
 ```

-Notice the agent handles input and output via the workspace.
+Notice the agent expects an input in the workspace, and will produce an artifact in the workspace that you can later review.

 ```bash
 mkdir /tmp/greetings && cd /tmp/greetings